gaborr971/GOS2022/README.md

 will be published later.

 The OS, besides the task scheduler and basic functionalities, contains several kinds of synchronization solutions and services.
-The API documentation is not complete yet, but is in an advanced status.
+Documentation of the OS will be published later.

 # Remarks
 Contribution to this project is encouraged and appriciated.